 • In the United States, 60% of Square merchants report being fully cashless, driven by consumer preference for contactless transactions.

-• Square facilitated over $100 billion in cashless transactions in 2023, a 20% increase year-over-year.
+• Square facilitated over $100 billion in cashless transactions, a 20% increase year-over-year.

 • Europe’s cashless adoption rate among Square users climbed to 45%, led by industries like hospitality and retail.